samothx/NNToolkit/README.md

 - Basic built in gradient descent
 - Allows to supply parameters from outside to enable external minimization algorithms.
 This feature is only a built in concept and has not been tested.
 - Save/load network parameters to/from file
+- Plotting of cost function and errors over iterations

 ## Todos